 - Be reminded that if they are feeling sick they should stay home and advise their supervisor.
-They should not come into work and then indicate symptoms or exposure on the Health Check form. - Complete the Health Check form every day, even if working from home. - Properly wear a cloth face covering at all times. - Be encouraged to wash or sanitize hands regularly, especially before and after check-in procedures, between classes or activities, and when working with children or supplies. - Updated Symptom screening procedures are in development and will be communicated once ready for implementation.
+They should not come into work and then indicate symptoms or exposure in the emocha sustem. - Complete the emocha symptom questionnaire every day, even if working from home. - Properly wear a cloth face covering at all times. - Be encouraged to wash or sanitize hands regularly, especially before and after check-in procedures, between classes or activities, and when working with children or supplies.